Is This Accelerated BSN Program Right for Me?

 Our online ABSN program offers two start dates per year.
 Classes start in August for the Fall term and January for the Spring term.

 Yes, this accelerated online BSN program is accredited by the Commission on Collegiate Nursing Education (CCNE),* and the university is accredited by the Higher Learning Commission (HLC).

 Can I work while enrolled in the online ABSN program?

-No. All coursework is 100% online, but nursing clinicals take place at healthcare sites in your local area and two on-campus residencies are held at Elmhurst University.
+No. All coursework is 100% online, but clinical placements take place at health care sites as close as possible to your local area and the two on-campus residencies are held at Elmhurst University.
 This rigorous program is a full-time commitment that is not self-paced; some courses include live sessions via Zoom.

 What are the prerequisites courses and can I apply if I haven't completed all of them?